jwde/AltTextProxy/README.md

   </ol></li></ol>

 ###Reverse Image Alt-Text Generation
 <p>Before serving HTML content, we scan the document for images without alt-text using regular expressions.
-If we find any, we assign a special class to the image, and inject javascript into the page to asynchronously request the alt-text using AJAX, and then add it to the alt field in the image itself.
+If we find any, we assign a special class to the image, and inject JavaScript into the page to asynchronously request the alt-text using AJAX, and then add it to the alt field in the image itself.
 If the image does not exist in our cache, we use cURL to process a reverse-image search to Google.
 We then use Beautiful Soup to parse the results and return the first description, which is added to an alt field within the image by the injector.</p>
 <p>Many visually impaired users use screen readers, such as WebbIE on Windows or the Fang extension for Firefox, to view text-only versions HTML documents.
 While many popular, large-scale websites include the alt tag, which replaces image on many of these screen readers, many websites with user-generated content, such as tumblr or WordPress, contain images without any alt-text.
 This tool aims to make those websites, as well as any others that contain images without alt-text more accessible.</p>

 ###Link Magnification
 We use regular expressions to scan through the HTML document looking for anchor tags and increase the font size in the styling.
+This feature is useful for both persons with visual disabilities as well as kinetic, such as Parkinson's Disease, who may have trouble clicking links with default font sizes.

 ###Performance
 <ol><li><h4>Image Caching</h4>